View of Washington Square Park from the south towards the fountain and arch

 NYU Libraries

 NYU Libraries is a key resource for all research and teaching needs.
-Whether it’s world-class collections, responsive and vibrant services, or deep and broad expertise across many areas, the Libraries support and connect faculty to a variety of helpful resources and people that are committed to helping the NYU community learn, grow, and discover.
-The libraries’ mission and values create more open, equitable, and antiracist services and collections.
+Whether it’s world-class collections, responsive and vibrant services, or deep and broad expertise across many areas, the Libraries support and connect faculty to a variety of helpful resources and people who are committed to helping the NYU community learn, grow, and discover.

 Programs & Services